|The Long Path on the Western Ridge of Schunnemunk Mountain|

 |Climbing from the valley up onto the East Ridge.
 A bum ankle?
 Sure, this looks like no problem…|

-Sports injuries go the same way.
+Sports injuries go the same way when it comes to patience.
 Over the years I’ve learned to differentiate between nuisance pain (which you can ignore and push through) and injury pain (which you should listen to, lest you do serious and/or permanent damage to your body).

 Following my ankle and heel injury, I took some time off from training to give my body a chance to recover, and to evaluate the severity of the injury.
+This was definitely the best thing that I could’ve done, as I actually found that my injury impacted more of my life than I initially thought it would.
+I struggled to work and even had to think about possibly looking for an online quote for disability insurance in case I had to take some time away from my full-time job as I couldn’t afford to miss out on pay.
+Luckily, it didn’t come to this, but it could well have done if I didn’t listen to my body.
 Just weeks out from the Virgil Crest ultramarathon and the 3rd Annual Gluten-Free Ultramarathon Challenge, I needed to do everything in my power to get my body back into condition to handle a 50-mile trail race.

 Conveniently, we had a 5-day camping trip to Mont Orford National Park in Quebec planned for the Labor Day Weekend.
 (More to come from that trip in blog posts later this week!)
 It was a chance to lay low and let my body rest.
 We went for exactly one mellow hike, up a dirt and gravel road to the summit of Mont Orford.
 Even that proved too much for my ankle, which hurt a good bit.
 We spent the rest of our time canoeing on Lac Stukely and mostly lounging around camp.